Homelessness in Oregon: Handling of illegal-camp cleanups

 Multiple news outlet reported on the city auditor's report on the city's handling of illegal campsite clean ups by the Homelessness/Urban Camping Impact Reduction Program.
 Since 2015, the City of Portland implemented a streamlined campsite complaint intake.
 City contractors then removed tents, items and other items and stored them.
 The database was to prioritize cleanup based on "biohazards, garbage and other factors, such as whether campers are aggressive or openly using drugs".
 The Oregonian summarized that the auditors found little evidence prioritization was occurring and no clear indication of what criteria were invoked in selecting which camps are to be removed or not removed and auditors documented the city often ignored hundreds of complaints made by residents.
 The newspaper commented "That non-response doesn’t comport with the crackdown on illegal camping instituted by Mayor Ted Wheeler earlier in his term."
 The audit conducted in summer and fall of 2018 reported that the city needed to improve communications to illegal campers as well as complainants.
 The auditor recommends providing complainants with a status update.
 In 2019, the city announced they intend to do that with a new app that helps people "better record and understand HUCIRP" As of June 2020, the status update for reporting party has yet to be implemented per city's own status update.

-In October of 2022, a Portland mayor addressed the homeless crisis in Portland again, noting how it is "nothing short of a humanitarian catastrophe".
+In October 2022, Mayor Wheeler addressed the homeless crisis in Portland again, noting how it is "nothing short of a humanitarian catastrophe".
 He addressed how the homeless population should be moved to the resources that would benefit them the most.
 The most current resolution plan for the homeless crisis in Portland is to establish three large designated camping sites.
-Mayor Ted Wheeler is hoping to begin this resolution no later than 18 months after the funding is confirmed.
+Mayor Wheeler is hoping to begin this resolution no later than 18 months after the funding is confirmed.

 These designated camping areas would be able to serve approximately 125 people and would "provide access to services such as food, hygiene, litter collection and treatment for mental health and substance abuse".

 Safe Rest Villages

+Safe Rest Villages are shelter solutions designed to provide improved opportunities for individuals in Portland who are transitioning from homelessness to permanent housing.
+While the program primarily focuses on offering alternative outdoor shelters, it also oversees Portland's inaugural RV Safe Park.
+Each Safe Rest Village incorporates comprehensive case management services, including wraparound support for behavioral and mental health needs.

+Safe Rest Villages are distinct from unmanaged camping sites or ad hoc tent and vehicle encampments, as they specifically address the challenges associated with unmanaged camping.
+The concept revolves around the establishment of low-barrier tiny homes, and currently, there are seven villages strategically located throughout the city, ensuring accessibility across various neighborhoods.